jk-06/Ecommerce-Follow-Along/README.md

 - Hides the cancel button if the order is already canceled.

 - Adds a "My Orders" link in the navigation bar for easy access.

+Milestone 29 - PayPal Integration
+Overview
+The Order Confirmation page will support both Cash on Delivery (COD) and PayPal as payment options.
+Users selecting PayPal will see the PayPal payment buttons for secure online transactions.

+Features
+Set up a PayPal Developer Account.

+Retrieve Client ID from the PayPal sandbox accounts.

+Add radio buttons for selecting COD or Online Payment.

+Display PayPal buttons when Online Payment is selected.